darth-weigert/kotlinx-html-vue-extensions/README.md

-# Vue.js extensions for ktor-server-html-builder
+# Vue.js extensions for kotlinx.html

-This library adds vue.js extensions to ktor's html dsl.
+This library adds vue.js extensions to kotlinx.html DSL.
+Can be used to render server-side using `ktor-server-html-builder` or on the client side using the library directly.

-This code:
+This code, when added to a ktor server:

 ```kotlin
 fun Application.configureTemplating() {